Did you know that you can add images and pictures to your ebook manuscript?

 You can, and it is very simple.

-Your images can be in colour, but depending on what device a reader uses, your images may change to black and white on devices such as Kindles.
+Your images can be in color, but depending on what device a reader uses, your images may change to black and white on devices such as Kindles.

-Here is a step by step guide to adding images to an ebook manuscript.
+Here is a step by step guide to add images to an ebook manuscript.
 I have included screenshots to make the instructions easy to follow.

-The first step in adding images to your text is to reduce the size of each of your images.
-As an ebook is a small electronic file, large images should be avoided.
+The first step in adding images to your text is to reduce the size of each of your pictures.
+An ebook is a small electronic file, and you should avoid adding large photos.

-Change the width to say, 650px.
-This is about as large as you would want for an ebook image.
+Change the width to say, 650 pixels wide.
+It is about as large as you would want for an ebook image.

-Select where you want to insert your image by hitting return after the last line before your image.
+Select where you want to insert your image by hitting return after the last line before where your image will appear.

 Now select Insert>Photo>Picture From File.

-If you want to reduce the size of your image, even more, you can do this in Word.
+If you want to reduce the size of your image, a little more, you can do this in Word.

-But I need to remind you again that too many large images can affect to book royalty on Amazon Kindle.
+But I need to remind you again that too many large images can affect your book royalty on Amazon Kindle.
 Only add as many as necessary.